icopy-site/awesome/docs/awesome/awesome-react.md

 - [hookstate](https://github.com/avkonst/hookstate) - The simple but very powerful and incredibly fast state management for React that is based on hooks
 - [effector](https://github.com/zerobias/effector) - Fast and powerful reactive state manager
 - [reactn](https://github.com/CharlesStover/reactn) - React, but with built-in global state management
+- [react-facet](https://github.com/Mojang/ore-ui/tree/main/packages/%40react-facet/) - Observable-based state management for performant game UIs built in React
+- [hookstate](https://github.com/avkonst/hookstate) - The simple but very powerful and incredibly fast state management for React that is based on hooks

 ##### React AR and VR